-Knytt is Nifflas' second major release (after Within A Deep Forest, which is similar in style), and is an exploratory ambient adventure game that follows the eponymous Knytt boy who is abducted by an alien, for reasons unknown.
-As they travel through space they run into an asteroid field and are hit by a giant meteorid and are forced to crash land on an unknown planet.
-Upon impact the ship parts are scattered all over the planet: on mountains, in grasslands, deserts, caves and even in tunnels under water.
-Knytt has to find them all for the Alien to be able to repair the ship.
-On his journey Knytt sees strange things and encounter many creatures, though very few are hostile.
+Knytt is Nifflas' second major release (after Within A Deep Forest, which is similar in style), and is an exploratory, ambient adventure game that follows the eponymous Knytt, who is abducted by an alien for reasons unknown.
+As the pair travel through space they run into an asteroid field and are hit by a giant meteoroid, which forces them to crash land on an unknown planet.
+Upon impact, the ship's parts are scattered all over the planet: on mountains, in grasslands, deserts, caves and even in tunnels under water.
+The Knytt has to find them all for the alien to be able to repair the ship.
+On his journey, the Knytt sees strange things and encounter many creatures, though very few are hostile.

-Knytt is a 2D sidescroller made in Mediafusion 2 and the concept of the game shares similarities with the first Toe Jam & Earl game for the Sega Genesis, e.g. they both share the crash of a ship and the search for it's parts.
+Knytt is a 2D sidescroller made in Mediafusion 2.
+The concept of the game shares similarities with the first Toe Jam & Earl game for the Sega Genesis, e.g., they both share the crash of a ship and the search for its parts.
 Knytt has a very unique style as it isn't about defeating enemies, but rather about ambiance and the exploration of a planet.
-Knytt's traits are: running, jumping and climbing.
-The last of the traits allows the Knytt to search through deep caves and the tops of mountains.
+The Knytt's primary abilities are running, jumping, and climbing.
+The last of these skills allows the Knytt to search through deep caves and on the tops of mountains.

 Knytt can be seen as an important release in the independent scene as it has attracted many mainstream players to independent and casual games.
-It is also one of few platform games that isn't focused on combat or leveling but rather about the experience of exploring.
+It is also one of the few platform games that focus on exploration rather than combat or leveling.

 Jayisgames.com praised the game for its smart use of ambient sound and music, saying that